Dental Backup & Disaster Recovery Specialists

 Recoverable Tomorrow.

-Ransomware, server failure, fire, flood, or a single accidental deletion can each bring a DFW dental practice to a complete stop.
-BrightByte IT delivers HIPAA-compliant backup and disaster recovery built specifically for dental practices so you can get back to treating patients fast, no matter what happens.
+Ransomware, hardware failure, fire, severe weather, or even an accidental deletion can bring a dental practice to a standstill.
+BrightByte IT provides HIPAA-aligned backup and disaster recovery solutions designed specifically for dental practices, helping you restore critical systems quickly and keep patient care moving.

 Is Your Practice Protected Right Now?